 - District Attorney’s Office

 Sexual Crimes Division

 - For callers residing outside of California who wish to contact Child Protective Services in Los Angeles

 Safeguard the Children Committee

 St. Mark has an active SGTC Committee.
-Members on the SGTC committee include the Pastor, Director of Religious Education, the School Principal, the Safety Committee chair, the Confirmation Coordinator, and the Virtus/Fingerprinting coordinator.
+Members of the SGTC committee include the Pastor, Director of Religious Education, the School Principal, the Safety Committee chair, the Confirmation Coordinator, and the Virtus/Fingerprinting coordinator.
 Meetings are held quarterly or more often as needed.
-For more information or if you have interest in the joining the committee, email email@example.com
+For more information or if you have an interest in joining the committee, email [email protected]